 - check extra seat space – for your child’s head and legs.
 Children grow very fast.
 So put your child in and recline the seat to get the full picture.

 If buying online – read reviews and pay attention to these points rather than how much the stroller weighs or if the model has a rain cover included (you can always buy it separately).
 Can this stroller be loaded up for a whole day out?
 Can you let your child sleep in the stroller and store all the stuff you usually need?
 Can you still squeeze in some stuff from the grocery store on your way back home?
 Read the stroller’s user manual if you have any doubts.

 If you have any questions on choosing a stroller – please pop over to the Just Ask section and I’ll be happy to answer your questions.

 In my reviews, I totally ignore parents’ complaints about a jogger’s heavy steering just because of a fixed front wheel.
 Jogging strollers are designed for straight lines, not for the hustle and bustle of a shopping mall.
 For easy maneuvering, choose a swivel wheel jogging stroller but forget about serious running or rollerblading with it.
 See my swivel post on why.

 I also don’t pay attention to the flat tire complaints– it’s not the stroller’s fault.
 It happens with any air-filled tires.
 Use a tire sealant and forget about it.

-I’ve done more than 5,000 miles with my stroller during 4 years of intense daily walking, stroller fitness and rollerblading with the stroller.
-Since my son was used to having his daily nap in the stroller, I walked every single day for hours on end – in all seasons, in any weather and on all terrains: city streets, parks, beaches, forest paths, up-hill/down-hill and on snowy roads.
+I’ve done more than 9k miles with my stroller during 8 years of intense daily walking, stroller fitness and rollerblading with the stroller.
+Since my kids were used to having their daily naps in the stroller, I walked every single day for hours on end – in all seasons, in any weather and on all terrains: city streets, parks, beaches, forest paths, up-hill/down-hill and on snowy roads.